 You can execute all applicable tasks below from the Tasks menu or from the right-click menu.
 Generally, you select the All My Managed Objects node and execute a Find Now operation to locate and select the desired user object.
-In the case of creating a new user, you must select the domain or OU where you want to create the user.
 The Tasks menu indicates which tasks you can perform when you select single or multiple user accounts.
+More options will be available for a single user.